kestra-io/kestra/README.md

 If you need help or have any questions, reach out using one of the following channels:

 - [Slack](https://kestra.io/slack) - join the community and get the latest updates.
-- [GitHub discussions](https://github.com/kestra-io/kestra/discussions) - useful to start a conversation that is not a bug or feature request.
 - [Twitter](https://twitter.com/kestra_io) - to follow up with the latest updates.